How long should your email be? (Email experts weigh in)

 Henneke Duistermaat is the founder of Enchanting Marketing

-Why some pros send long-form emails
+Why long-form emails

 Yet, 24.1% of the emails we analyzed contained 601 words or more.
 And 11.4% of them had more than 901 words, a read time of approximately 6.9 minutes.

 These experts stand out by sending long emails packed with valuable content, like Ann Handley.
-Handley is the Chief Content Officer at Marketing Profs, a marketing education company, and one of the top 100 marketers we included in our research.
+Handley is the Chief Content Officer at Marketing Profs, a marketing education company, and another one of the top 100 marketers we included in our research.

 “It’s not that long-form emails are effective.
 Rather, what’s effective is emails that have value for the people on your list.
 I don’t set out every other Sunday with a goal of writing the longest email I possibly can.
 But I do have a goal of writing an authentic, valuable, fun letter to each and every subscriber on my list.
 I put my heart and soul into it, and that’s why people respond.”